Getty Images

 While it's tough to make a clear distinction between cloud-native, cloud-based and cloud-enabled apps, they differ in terms of development practices, performance and other factors.

 In this article, we compare three of the most popular models: cloud-native vs. cloud-based vs. cloud-enabled.
-While we'll explore the general characteristics of each of these models, the true meaning of these terms lies in the eyes of their beholders.
-There are no official definitions and there are varying interpretations of what cloud-native applications, specifically, entail.
+While we'll explore the general characteristics of each of these models, keep in mind that the true meaning of these terms often lies in the eyes of their beholders.
+There are no official definitions, and there are varying interpretations of what cloud-native applications specifically entail.

 What is a cloud-native application?

-A cloud-native application is designed to take full advantage of a cloud hosting architecture.
+A cloud-native application is built to take full advantage of a cloud hosting architecture.

-This type of app ensures that application components can deploy and scale independently of each other.
-Typically, it involves a microservices-based architecture which enables the application to consume cloud hosting resources as efficiently as possible.
-Each microservice can use exactly what it needs -- no more, and no less.
+This type of app ensures application components can deploy and scale independently of each other.
+Typically, it involves a microservices-based architecture, which lets the application consume cloud hosting resources as efficiently as possible.
+Each microservice can use exactly what it needs -- no more, no less.
 At the same time, microservices can make the most use of autoscaling techniques to respond to fluctuations in demand.

 Cloud-native applications are often deployed via containers.
 But they could also operate using serverless functions or, more rarely, as discrete processes running on the same host.